 What is a Failed Septic System?

-Before discussing “Sell my house with a failed septic system,” it’s essential to understand that a failed septic system occurs when the system is no longer effectively treating and disposing of wastewater.
+Before discussing “Can I sell my house with a failed septic system in Florida,” it’s essential to understand that a failed septic system occurs when the system is no longer effectively treating and disposing of wastewater.

 This can result from various issues, such as clogs, leaks, or the age of the system itself.